kishoresharmaks/Signup-Login-Auth/README.md

 ### Security Notes
 - BCrypt hashing is used; never store raw passwords.
-- `User.password` is annotated with `@JsonIgnore` so it is never exposed in API responses.
-- For production, add CSRF protection, rate limiting, account lockouts, and secure cookie settings.

 ### Common Issues
 - 401 on `/me`: The session cookie wasn’t sent.
 Ensure the client preserves and sends cookies.